mduckham/pnkg/README.md

                     -`brew install wget`
                 - Download the data:
                     - `wget -P ./data/SA https://www.dptiapps.com.au/dataportal/Gazetteer_geojson.zip`
-    - Missing data:
-        - NT, TAS
     - Tables of information can be under the formats: .csv, .dbf

 - Source:
-    - From authoritative organisms (state) only and not from other non official provider
+    - From authoritative organsations (state) only and not from other non official provider
     - Informal resources: [ICSM](https://www.icsm.gov.au/individual-state-and-territory-gazetteers)

-- Legend for the table:
-	- DP: download page
-	- DL: direct link to the dataset
-	- API: URL of the API
-	- Abbreviations:
-		- **Abbv**: uploaded to the github (compressed file is <5-6 Mo, unzipped is around 25Mo).
-		- *Abbv*: the compressed data is heavy to be shares with the github.
-As an alternative, we can download the data with `wget`.
-Regarding reproducibility aspects, this data might change throughout time.
-		- Abbv: data not available.

 | Jursdiction | Metadata |                                                                Download Link                                             | Data in GitHub | Last Updated |
 | :-------: | ----------- | ------------------------------------------------------------------------------------------------------------------------- | :--------------: | :------------:|